Skip to content

 Early Years

-- 1970: Lichfield Chess Club was officially reformed.
+• 1970: Lichfield Chess Club officially reformed.

 Recent Developments